 Create a graph that models the movement of Elton's perfect free throw using the Desmos Graphing Calculator.
 What happens if both height and initial velocity of the free throw is adjusted?

-Watch the following video to learn more about how math is used to enhance the game of basketball: https://bit.ly/2Cply5l
+For more insight into how math is used to enhance the game of basketball check out this video: https://bit.ly/2Cply5l